dyl-joseph/AVDIAR-LoCoNet-ASD/README.md

 pytorch-lightning
 torchmetrics
 ```
-make sure all torch libraries are compatible with CUDA 11.8+ (preferably 12+).
+Make sure all torch libraries are compatible with CUDA 11.8+ (preferably 12+).

-**there might be a package potentially missing from these lists, please install it if you encounter a package/import not found error**
+**There might be a package potentially missing from these lists, please install it if you encounter a package/import not found error**

-then, run
+Then, run
 ```
 export PYTHONPATH=**project_dir**/dlhammer:$PYTHONPATH
 ```
-and replace **project_dir** with your code base location
+And replace **project_dir** with your code base location

 ### Data preparation